jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 review
 *********************************************************************************

 VOILA!
-You now know how to pass values from a test to a program and can represent any values as strings using by `string interpolation`_ with an `f-string`_.
+You now know how to pass values from a test to a program and can represent any values as strings by using `string interpolation`_ with an `f-string`_

 You also encountered the following exceptions

 * :ref:`AssertionError`
 * NameError_